 After a request from Cronin and Hernandez, the Cassin Educational Initiative Foundation provided $15,000 to study the feasibility of the idea, and later $150,000 to launch the school.
 It also provided money to purchase and renovate a building.
 The school received its state charter in 2006.

 After graduating high school, many of its former students attend college or join the military, Hernandez says.
 “Our first student will graduate from Mount Saint Mary College this year,” she adds, with pride.

 “The opportunity to listen to music from Mexico, South America, the Caribbean and other parts of the world has allowed me to expand my own musical horizons, so my music can reach more people,” he notes.
 He’s even dabbled in acting, but says with a laugh that “every movie I’m in, I always get killed at the end.”

 Tito Jr. says he feels “there was magic in the music my father made.
 It made people happy, all over the world.
 My goal is to keep it alive.
 People who don’t know anything about Latin music know my father and people always, always smile when they say his name.
 That is a very special gift I have been given.
 My father was a pioneer in bringing people together.”

 General admission for the show is $25, or reserved seating starts at $50.
 See brownpapertickets.com.
 The Ritz Theater is located at 107 Broadway in Newburgh.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.